Sovereign 26

-The Sovereign 26 is an American trailerable sailboat that was designed by the Sovereign Design Group as a cruiser and first built in 1982.
+The Sovereign 26 is an American sailboat that was designed by the Sovereign Design Group as a cruiser and first built in 1982.

 Production

 The design was built by Sovereign Yachts in the United States, starting in 1982, but it is now out of production.

 Design

 The Sovereign 26 is a recreational keelboat, built predominantly of fiberglass.
 It has a masthead sloop rig and a fixed fin keel.
 It displaces 3200 lb and carries 1000 lb of ballast.

 The boat has a draft of 2.17 ft with the standard shoal draft keel.

 The design has a hull speed of 6.43 kn.